Hedonic Seat Arrangement Problems: Computational Complexity

-\textsc{Spanning Subgraph Isomorphism} is NP-complete even if $G$ is a path and a cycle by a reduction from \textsc{Hamiltonian Path} and \textsc{Hamiltonian Cycle}~\cite{GJ1979}.
-Moreover, it is NP-complete if $G$ is proper interval, trivially perfect, split, and bipartite permutation \cite{Kijima2012}.
-When $G$ is disconnected, it is also NP-complete even if $G$ is a forest and a cluster graph whose components are of size three~\cite{GJ1979,Bod2019}.
+\textsc{Spanning Subgraph Isomorphism} is NP-complete even if $G$ is a path \revised{or} a cycle by a reduction from \textsc{Hamiltonian Path} and \textsc{Hamiltonian Cycle}~\cite{GJ1979}. \revised{Moreover, it is NP-complete if $G$ is a proper interval graph, a trivially perfect graph, a split graph, or a bipartite permutation graph~\cite{Kijima2012}.} When $G$ is disconnected, it is also NP-complete even if $G$ is a forest and a cluster graph whose components are of size three~\cite{GJ1979,Bod2019}.
 Here, if $G$ is in some graph class ${\mathcal G}$ in \textsc{Spanning Subgraph Isomorphism}, we call the problem \textsc{Spanning Subgraph Isomorphism} of ${\mathcal G}$.
-Then we give the following theorems. \begin{theorem} If \textsc{Spanning Subgraph Isomorphism} of ${\mathcal G}$ is NP-complete, then {\sf MWA} on ${\mathcal G}$ is NP-hard even if the preferences are binary and symmetric. \end{theorem} \begin{proof} Given an instance of \textsc{Spanning Subgraph Isomorphism} $(G,H)$, we construct an instance of {\sf MWA} as follows.
+Then we give the following theorems. \begin{theorem} If \textsc{Spanning Subgraph Isomorphism} of ${\mathcal G}$ is NP-complete, then {\sf UTA} on ${\mathcal G}$ is NP-hard even if the preferences are binary and symmetric. \end{theorem} \begin{proof} Given an instance of \textsc{Spanning Subgraph Isomorphism} $(G,H)$, we construct an instance of {\sf UTA} as follows.
 Let $\agents=V(H)$ be the set of agents and $G$ be the seat graph.
 Then we set the preferences of agents as follows:

 That is, the preference graph is $H$.
-By the definition, the preferences of agents are symmetric.
-We complete the proof by showing that there is a bijection $g$ such that $(g(u), g(v))\in E(H)$ for any $(u,v)\in E(G)$ if and only if there exists an arrangement $\pi$ with social welfare $2|E(G)|$ in $G$.
+By definition, the preferences of agents are symmetric.
+We complete the proof by showing that there is a bijection $g$ such that $\{g(u), g(v)\}\in E(H)$ for any $\{u,v\}\in E(G)$ if and only if there exists an arrangement $\pi$ with social welfare $2|E(G)|$ in $G$.